citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineIdentityPoolResponseModel.md

 HasAzureADTenantId returns a boolean if a field has been set.

+### SetAzureADTenantIdNil

+`func (o *MachineIdentityPoolResponseModel) SetAzureADTenantIdNil(b bool)`

+ SetAzureADTenantIdNil sets the value for AzureADTenantId to be an explicit nil

+### UnsetAzureADTenantId
+`func (o *MachineIdentityPoolResponseModel) UnsetAzureADTenantId()`

+UnsetAzureADTenantId ensures that no value is present for AzureADTenantId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)